dfu-rs/dfu-core/README.md

  -  `trait DfuIo`: a trait that can be made into an object that provides the IO to this library logic.
- -  `struct DfuSansIo`: a struct thats allows the developer to do the DFU logic using a state machine (can be async or sync).
+ -  `struct DfuSansIo`: a struct that allows the developer to do the DFU logic using a state machine (can be async or sync).
- -  `struct DfuSync`: a basic sync implementation that uses a `DfuIo` provided by argument during runtime.
+ -  `struct DfuSync`: a basic sync implementation that uses a `DfuIo` provided in argument during runtime.
  -  `type MemoryPage` and `type mem`: primitives representing the memory layout of the device (like `char` and `str`).
- -  `struct MemoryLayout`: (requires features `std`) an allocated representation of the memory layout (like `String`) that can be parse a memory layout from a string.
+ -  `struct MemoryLayout`: (requires features `std`) an allocated representation of the memory layout (like `String`) that can parse a memory layout from a string.
  -  `FunctionalDescriptor`: can read the extra bytes of a USB functional descriptor to provide information for the DFU logic.